Jack Dorsey defends Twitter against conservative bias at House hearing

 Eventually, several Silicon Valley giants -- Facebook, Google's YouTube, Apple, Pinterest, LinkedIn, Vimeo and Spotify -- banned Infowars from their platforms.
 Twitter suspended Jones for a week last month by putting his account in a read-only mode, meaning he could see the tweets of other, but not tweet, retweet or like posts.
 The tech giants said that they don't tolerate hate speech and that Infowars violated their community standards and guidelines.

+Dorsey also acknowledged that Twitter needs to fix its verification program, which verifies certain users with a blue check mark so everyone else on the platform knows it's actually them.
+But the program has come under fire because Twitter uses the blue check mark as a signal in ranking what tweets people see.
+In the past, Dorsey had said the program needs to be rethought.
+(In February, Twitter said it had "paused" pubic requests for verification.)
+On Wednesday, he repeated the sentiment.

+"Our verification program right now is not where we'd like it to be," he said.

-Earlier in the day Wednesday, Dorsey and Sandberg faced a wide-ranging array of topics.
+For Dorsey, the spate of hearings was a marathon.
+Earlier in the day, Sandberg and he faced a wide-ranging array of topics.
 Sen. Mark Warner, a Democrat from Virginia, grilled Dorsey about alerting Twitter users if they are interacting with authentic accounts or just bots.
 The two tech leaders were also questioned about how they are handling "deep fakes," digitally manipulated audio and video.

 First published August 31, 5 a.m.
 PT.